kdreagle/Heuristic-Search/README.md

 # Heuristic-Search

-To Do:
-- Give the GUI controls for the different algorithms
-- Finish part h
-- Part i
+An application used to find the shortest path in a grid based world using the A\* search algorithm with different heurisitcs.